Kenshiro-28/MAGI/README.md

 ## Disclaimer

-This project is open-source and non-commercial.
-I do not own the rights to any images, videos, linked resources (such as recommended AI models), or other external media used herein; they are included for illustrative, educational, functional, or transformative purposes only and belong to their respective owners.
-No copyright infringement is intended.
-If you are the rights holder and have concerns, please file a report via GitHub's DMCA process for removal.
+MAGI is a non-commercial, open-source project created for educational and research purposes.

+This project is a fan tribute.
+All references to characters, organizations, terminology, and visual assets from existing media are used solely as a homage.
+All original media and intellectual property belong to their respective owners.

+This software is provided "as is", without warranty of any kind.
+The user assumes full responsibility for any code execution or system modifications performed by the AI.